Skip to content

 The roadmap agent output

 The roadmap-agent is the bridge between understanding and execution.
-Used in your LLM chat, it produces a structured architecture/roadmap.md designed to be both readable today and machine-processable later:
+Used in your LLM chat, it produces a structured knowledge/delivery/roadmap.md designed to be both readable today and machine-processable later:

-context pack → roadmap agent → architecture/roadmap.md → (future) kaddo create --from roadmap
+context pack → roadmap agent → knowledge/delivery/roadmap.md → (future) kaddo create --from roadmap

 Each initiative (RM-001, RM-002, …) includes a goal, related capabilities, project area, impact, risk, a suggested Knowledge Level (K1–K4), dependencies, why it comes now, and candidate work items with type, suggested knowledge level, expected value and notes.
 The roadmap also lists assumptions, a suggested execution order, a “Not Now” list, and the next recommended work item.